dev-ahmedhany/uptime/README.md

 <!--start: description-->

-**Upptime** is the open-source uptime monitor and status page, powered entirely by Cloudflare Worker.
+**uptime** is the open-source uptime monitor and status page, powered entirely by Cloudflare Worker.
 It's made with 💚 by [Ahmed Hany](https://github.com/dev-ahmedhany).

 <!--end: description-->